Dear newbie school parent,

 8. Know the canteen rules

 Many schools don’t let kindy or prep kids order from the canteen for a period of time.
-Find out what the canteen rules are for your school, as kids like to make these up!
+Find out what the canteen rules are for your school, as (in my experience!) kids like to make these up.

 And ALSO — and this is important — take note of the lunch order deadline.
 You don’t want to realise you’ve run out of bread and have left it too late to order sushi.